A single bicycle wheel is chained to a bike rack

 Photo: Stockfour

-“We cannot conclusively explain the regional differences,” says Stefan Müller, Head of Property Insurance Claims at AXA.
-“One driver could be the proximity to the border, since there is more organized crime there which transports stolen bikes abroad.”
+“One driver for the regional differences could be the proximity to the border, since there is more organized crime there which transports stolen bikes abroad,” says Stefan Müller.
 “Being a city with a high number of bikes could be a further reason, as there is of course ample 'supply' for thieves.”
 The difference between urban and rural areas is also discernible in the statistic: Eight of the ten largest Swiss cities have a bike theft rate above the Swiss national average.
 Only Lugano and St. Gallen have a below-average value.

 How to protect your bike